openstack/devstack/doc/source/plugins.rst

 Ideally a plugin will be included within the ``devstack`` directory of the project they are being tested.
-For example, the stackforge/ec2-api project has its pluggin support in its own tree.
+For example, the stackforge/ec2-api project has its plugin support in its own tree.

 However, some times a DevStack plugin might be used solely to configure a backend service that will be used by the rest of